Venue: 28 West Pender St. Phone: 604-408-7274 ext. 2043

 Approximately 70% of the S.U.C.C.E.S.S. annual operating fund comes from the three levels of government.
 The remaining funding is raised through donations, membership dues, cost recovery programs, corporate sponsorships and contributions from the S.U.C.C.E.S.S Foundation.
 Annually, S.U.C.C.E.S.S.
-Foundation holds two major fundraising events: the Walk with the Dragon and the Gala.
+Foundation holds three major fundraising events: Bridge to S.U.C.C.E.S.S.
+Gala, Walk with the Dragon and Charity Golf Tournament.

 In 1979, S.U.C.C.E.S.S. became a member of the United Way of the Lower Mainland.
 In 1994, S.U.C.C.E.S.S. received the Citation for Citizenship Award for its contribution to new immigrants’ settlement and integration.
-S.U.C.C.E.S.S. was accredited by the Council on Accreditation in January 2004 for the achievement of best practice standards.
+Since 2004, S.U.C.C.E.S.S. has been accredited by the Council on Accreditation for its best practices in Board governance, operations management and standards of service excellence.

 Established in 2001, S.U.C.C.E.S.S.
 Foundation is a charitable foundation governed by a volunteer board composed of prominent business and professional leaders.
 The mission of S.U.C.C.S.S.S Foundation is to raise funds for S.U.C.C.E.S.S. and its affiliated organizations to support their mandate for the betterment of the community through provision of social, employment, training and health services.
 In order to create a more stable funding base, S.U.C.C.E.S.S.
 Foundation manages fundraising activities and long term financial planning of S.U.C.C.E.S.S. and the S.U.C.C.E.S.S.
 Multi-Level Care Society.